 The cafe isn’t vegan but they have at least one vegan dessert option and some of the best coffee I had in Germany.
 I highly recommend stopping by, hovering over someone’s table until they leave, and ordering a nice cup of coffee and whatever vegan cake they have that day.

 KulthuM is a non-commercial, vegan, feminist, safe space and bar in Leipzig.
 It has one of the most free and relaxed vibes I’ve experienced in a long time.
-The night we visited there was a massive city-wide art festival, and KulthuM hosted a few artists in their upstairs space.
-Not only was there fantastic music, an uber cool crowd, and cheap drinks, but there was also some pretty interesting art to ponder.
+The night we visited there was a massive city-wide art festival.
+KulthuM hosted a few artists in their upstairs space.
+There was fantastic music, an uber cool crowd, and cheap drinks.
+Additionally, there was also some pretty interesting art to ponder.

 KulthuM has events (concerts, films, djs, workshops, etc.) along with soup and cakes on Wednesday nights, party bar night (no food) on Fridays, and late Sunday brunch with food and drinks.
 Everything is always vegan.